ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/running/diagnostics.md

 If the diagnostics service does not provide sufficient information, Kubernetes and Envoy provide additional debugging information.

-If $productName$ isn't working at all, start by looking at the data from the following:
+If Emissary isn't working at all, start by looking at the data from the following:

-* `kubectl describe pod <ambassador-pod>` will give you a list of all events on the $productName$ pod
+* `kubectl describe pod <ambassador-pod>` will give you a list of all events on the Emissary pod
-* `kubectl logs <ambassador-pod> ambassador` will give you a log from $productName$ itself
+* `kubectl logs <ambassador-pod> ambassador` will give you a log from Emissary itself

 If you need additional help, feel free to join our [Slack channel](http://a8r.io/slack) with the above information (along with your Kubernetes manifest).

 You can also increase the debug of Envoy through the button in the diagnostics panel.
-Turn on debug logging, issue a request, and capture the log output from the $productName$ pod using `kubectl logs` as described above.
+Turn on debug logging, issue a request, and capture the log output from the Emissary pod using `kubectl logs` as described above.